 Thriving with an Injured Police Officer Husband

 This blog is dedicated to my father-in-law who was shot on duty as a Las Vegas Metro Officer at a domestic violence call.
 My husband, Rick, was just 6 years old.
 Rick’s father survived, but it certainly affected him and his family.
+He shares this story in his memoir book, Why is Everything Wet.

 Injury on duty has been a part of our police marriage.
 I realized this when I wrote my heelsandholster: a police wife devotional book.
+If you are in the thick of it and feeling particularly overwhelmed caring for a police husband injured on duty, check out my police wife course.

 In March 2020 as the national emergency for covid was announced in the U.S., I was sitting in a hospital waiting room as Rick had lower back surgery due to an injury on duty.
 The surgery took longer than the doctor expected and I was filled with anxiety as I waited that last hour.
 Rick had lost more blood than the surgeon has expected.
 I share more about this story in my youtube video about Rick’s injury on duty and recovery.